Accessing Private Fields and Methods with XRayInterface

 - for testing methods that are complex but should not be part of the public/protected/package private API

-Yet, Java Reflection would be suitable to this problem - but not very elegant in my opinion.
-I think of a more elegant way of having objectoriented access to hidden state.
-My approach works as following:
+Yet, Java Reflection would be suitable for this problem - but not very elegant in my opinion.
+I think of a more elegant way of having object-oriented access to hidden state.
+My approach works as follows:

-Each visible state in Java is accessible through an interface.
+Each visible state in Java is typically accessed through an interface.
 Consider a simple Java-Bean Name

 :